nwkrauss/sql-data-warehouse-project/README.md

 │   ├── data_model.png                  # .PNG file for data models (star schema)
 │   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
+├── scripts/
-├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+│   ├── data_analysis/                  # Contains SQL scripts for data exploration, aggregating metrics and calculating KPIs │   ├── data_architecture/              # Contains SQL scripts for ETL and transformations
+│   │   ├── bronze/                     # Scripts for extracting and loading raw data
+│   │   ├── silver/                     # Scripts for cleaning and transforming data
+│   │   ├── gold/                       # Scripts for creating analytical models
+│   ├── init_database.sql               # .SQL script that creates a new database and schemas for the project │
 ├── tests/                              # Test scripts and quality files │